-But there is a second, more subtle consequence: underpowered studies result in a larger variance of the estimates of the parameter being estimated.
-For example, in estimating a population mean, the sample means of studies with low power have high variance; in other words, the sampling distribution of sample means is wide.
+A second, more subtle consequence:

+Underpowered studies result in a larger variance of the estimates of the parameter being estimated.

+- For example, in estimating a population mean, the sample means of studies with low power have high variance. - In other words, the sampling distribution of sample means is wide.

+This is illustrated in the following picture:
-This is illustrated in the following picture, which shows the sampling distributions for a variable with zero mean when sample size n = 25 (red) and when n = 100 (blue).
-The vertical lines toward the right of each sampling distribution show the cut-off for a one-sided hypothesis test with null hypothesis $\mu = 0$ and significance level alpha = .05.
-Notice that

-- The sampling distribution for the smaller sample size (n = 25) is wider than the sampling distribution for the larger sample size (n = 100). - Thus, when the null hypothesis is rejected with the smaller sample size n = 25, the sample mean tends to be noticeably larger than when the null hypothesis is rejected with the larger sample size n = 100.
+- It shows the sampling distributions of the mean for a variable with zero mean when sample size n = 25 (red/orange) and when n = 100 (blue). - The vertical lines toward the right of each sampling distribution show the cut-off for a one-sided hypothesis test with null hypothesis $\mu=0$ and significance level alpha = .05. - Notice that: - The sampling distribution for the smaller sample size (n = 25) is wider than the sampling distribution for the larger sample size (n = 100). - Thus, when the null hypothesis is rejected with the smaller sample size n = 25, the sample mean tends to be noticeably larger than when the null hypothesis is rejected with the larger sample size n = 100.